dymmond/edgy/docs/queries/bulk.md

 They don't adher the embed_parent attribute by default (so they don't load nested objects) and are not necessarily complete.

 Why?
 Because they are optimized for performance.
-You can however provide `resolve_embed=True` to either resolve or to fail with [`BulkOperationModelsIncompatible`](#bulkoperationmodelsincompatible) when the values/objects provided/retrieved doesn't have all primary keys defined and can't load.
+You can however provide `resolve_embed=True` to try to resolve.
+In case or to fail with [`BulkOperationModelsIncompatible`](#bulkoperationmodelsincompatible) when the values/objects provided/retrieved doesn't have all primary keys defined and can't load.